doron1/unraid-sas-spindown/README.md

 ```
 Spin down SAS drives in Unraid.
 Unraid does a nice job of controlling HDD's energy consumption (and probably
 longevity) by spinning down drives.
-Up until Unraid 6.8.3, SAS drives in the
+Up until now (v6.8.3), SAS drives in the
 array would not spin down; the method used by Unraid for spindown affects ATA
 drives only.